ahrnbom/strudl/README.md

 ### Installation
 Note: This has not been quite tested yet!

-1. In a terminal, navigate to some folder where you want to store STRUDL and its data, e.g. `mkdir ~/strudl && cd ~/strudl/`
+1. In a terminal, navigate to some folder where you want to store STRUDL and its data, e.g. `mkdir ~/strudl_stuff && cd ~/strudl_stuff/`
-1. Clone this repo via `git clone https://github.com/ahrnbom/strudl.git`
+1. Clone this repo via `git clone https://github.com/ahrnbom/strudl.git`.
+This creates a folder called `sturdl`.
 2. Create a folder called `data` right next to the `strudl` folder, e.g. `mkdir data`
 3. Navigate into the `strudl` folder, and run `run_docker.sh`, which requires sudo-privileges (because docker does), e.g. `cd strudl` and `sudo ./run_docker.sh`
 4. If everything works as expected, you should now be inside the docker container, in a folder called `/code`.
 You should be able to access the `data` folder you created at `/data`.
 5. To start the web server, run `python server.py`
-6. Visit port 8080 of the host computer via a web browser to see the Web UI and interact with it
+6. Visit port 8080 of the host computer via a web browser to see the Web UI and interact with it.
+For example, if you're using the web browser on the same computer, visit `localhost:8080` in a web browser like Firefox.

 ### Security notice
 This software has not been designed with maximum security in mind.
 It is recommended to run it in a local network behind a firewall.
 While docker does provide some sandboxing, this code is not "battle tested" and it should not be assumed to be safe.
 Leaving the port open to the internet could compromise your computer.
-The most obvious security flaw is that your computer's `/media` folder is being made available in the docker container, to simplify importing videos via e.g. USB.
+One possible security flaw is that your computer's `/media` folder is being made available in the docker container, to simplify importing videos via e.g. USB.
 This can be changed by modifying `run_docker.sh`.

 ### Future work
 There's always more to do!
 On our to-do list contains, among other things, the following: